TurcsikZ/ZSPD-Deep-learning-projekt/README.md

 <h3> Folders and files in our repository</h3>

-<p> The data folder contains the raw_data,the training, validation and test folders.
+<p> The data folder contains the raw_data,the train, validation and test folders.
 The raw_data folder contains the origanal data.
-The other folders contain the preprocessed image of the patient and a text file which will be used for modelling.
-Furthermore the <b> data_preparation.py </b> file contains the necessary functions for the jupyter notebook.
-The script and notebook are commented.</p>
+The other folders contain the preprocessed image of the patient and a text file which will be used for modeling.
+The 2D_DATA folder contains the 2D images which splitted as data folder.
+The GT_data folder contains the ground truth images which spilled as before.

+The data_manipulation folder contains all the jupyter notebooks which we used for create our datasets.
+The script and notebooks are commented.</p>

 <h2> Milestone 2. </h2>
 <h3> Training models </h3>